awslabs/duvet/specs/duvet-specification.md

 ## Section

-The top level header for requirements is the name of a section.
+The top-level header for requirements is the name of a section.
 The name of the sections MUST NOT be nested.
-A requirements' section MUST be the top level containing header.
+After the section's header, follows the body.
+Requirements defined inside the body MUST be associated to the section in which they are defined.
 A header MUST NOT itself be a requirement.

 A section MUST be indexable by combining different levels of naming.